epfl-lara/welder/doc/Tutorial.md

 import theory._
 ```

-This will import in the scope data types and functions that we can use to
+The above code snippet will import data types and functions that we can use to
-reason about the program we have just defined.
+reason about the `sumProgram` we have just defined.

 Main concepts of Welder
 -----------------------